What Makes an Argument Convincing?

 Using storytelling

-When movement is free, so is possibility.
+When movement is free, happiness travels farther.

 The Principle of Social Proof